Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Discussion and conclusion

-The most clear advantage of using the method described in this work to predict the electric field is a significant reduction in computing time.
-As an illustration of what is possible we show in Fig.~\ref{fig:map} a two-dimensional map of the electric field on the ground for which we used 36 antenna positions East of the core as input\footnote{This number of antennas has not been yet optimized and can be significantly further reduced.}.
+An obvious advantage of using the method described in this work is a significant reduction in computing time.
+As an illustration we note that the two-dimensional map of the electric field on the ground shown in Fig.~\ref{fig:map} required only 36 antenna positions East of the core as input\footnote{This number of antennas has not been yet optimized and can be significantly further reduced.}.
 The total computing time used for the input simulations was around 10 h in a single processor.
-The input was used to estimate the field at antennas at every 2 m in a rectangular grid, totaling around 200 thousand antennas.
-This process takes just a few minutes.
-Our approach could also prove to be a faster alternative to radio signal interpolation techniques, which need a much larger number of simulated antenna positions on the ground to obtain similar results.
+The input was used to estimate the field at antennas at every 2 m in a rectangular grid (totalling around 200 thousand antennas) in a few minutes.
+Our approach could also be a faster alternative to interpolation techniques.

-This approach may also prove to be a useful tool to simplify the creation of electric field parameterizations.
-As already discussed, the actual input are just two curves of $|\vec{E}|$ as a function of distance $R$ to the core along a reference line, one for the Askaryan contribution and another for the geomagnetic one.
-So a parameterization of these two curves along a single arbitrary reference line as a function of the shower parameters (in a given experiment site), namely the energy $E_0$, shower maximum $X_{\rm max}$ and arrival direction could be used to create precise estimates of the electric field at any point on the ground.
-By simulating a large number of showers to create such parameterizations, one could obtain distributions for the parameters, making possible the inclusion of shower to shower fluctuations.

-We expect the proposed method to be very useful in many applications, including the study of the characteristics of the radio lateral distribution function, such as its asymmetries and their dependence on shower parameters, and experimental reconstructions that are based on Monte Carlo simulations of the radio emission, such as the $X_{\rm max}$ reconstruction of the LOFAR experiment \cite{LOFAR_Xmax}.
-It could also be used as a test bench for new, more robust theoretical predictions for the characteristics of each emission mechanism.
+With our model the development and use of extensive parameterizations could be largely simplified.
+Parameterizations are now reduced to two simple functions for each shower (the values of $|\vec{E}|$ as a function of distance $R$ along the reference line for each of the two mechanisms).
+Such calculations could be used to study more subtle effects such as shower to shower fluctuations or those attributed to different hypotheses about composition or hadronic model.